JacopoLunghi/jlunghi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in Economics at Bocconi University, and a Visiting Graduate at University of California San Diego.
-I hold a MSc in Applied Economic Analysis from Stockholm School of Economics.
+I hold a M.Sc. in Applied Economic Analysis from Stockholm School of Economics.

-My research interests include environmental economics, health economics, development, and migration studies.
+My research interests include environmental economics, health economics, economic development, and migration studies.